paulbradshaw/scraping-for-everyone/scraping-pdfs/scraping-pdfs-part-2.md

 This code runs fine.
 So let's move on and add and then run the next section:
 * Convert the `xmldata` variable to an lxml object
 * Use the `list` method ([explained here](https://www.tutorialspoint.com/python/list_list.htm)) to turn that lxml obect into a list
-* Print the page number attributes from that list
+* Print the page number attributes from that list (each object in the list is called 'page' - this is then used again later)

 ```python
 root = lxml.etree.fromstring(xmldata)